 Crassus sets his face in a scowl, then lunges forward again, squirming like a snake and twisting over his shoulder.

 Sudden fear fills Max's stomach.
 "Wait, Crassus, stop—"

 But Crassus doesn't hear him, or doesn't want to; he twists again and knocks into the little shelf with the furylamp.
-It's a little one Max had stolen from the kitchens, and it had been something he'd always been very, very careful about not jostling.

 The lamp falls and smashes against the floor.
 The fury inside is old and hungry; flames lick up the nearest bookshelf.

 Max acts without thinking, grabbing Crassus and jumping over the fire, running like mad for the door.
 He hits the corridor wall, coughing and wheezing, before he drops Crassus.
 Already there are shouts coming down the hallway; in moments, servants will be there.
 Dorotea will be with them.
 There's no point in running now, he realizes with cold dread.
 Half a dozen servants would know where his hiding place had been.
 One way or another, his stepmother would know.

 Max looks down at his little brother and feels his jaw firming even as his heart begins to race and his palms start to sweat.
 His lord father is a protector.
 Maybe this time...maybe this time, he would see that Max is, too.